Addicted. Alcohol. Drugs. Gambling. Sex. Internet. Shopping. Spending. Money.

 • Neglecting responsibilities and important tasks in everyday life I.e. attending work/school, completing assignments

-• Focusing the majority of your the time on when you will get to take the substance or undertake the activity again
+• Focusing the majority of your time on when you will get to take the substance or undertake the activity again

 In most cases may be unaware of your addiction or the impact it is having on your life and the lives of your friends/families lives.
 Others may be aware of your addiction but you may be in denial; believing you’re in control and can stop at any time, denial is prominent in situations where the addiction is your main or only way of coping.

 You may ignore your addiction due to fear or not being able to live your day-to-day life without the addiction present.
-In the most severe cases of addiction you will find yourself in a financially difficult position, you may end up losing your job or your home because of your unpredictability and or lack of focus on your responsibilities, you may also lose your loved ones as addiction causes strains on relationships.
+In the most severe cases of addiction, you will find yourself in a financially difficult position, you may end up losing your job or your home because of your unpredictability and or lack of focus on your responsibilities, you may also lose your loved ones as addiction causes strains on relationships.

 The first step to seeking treatment for addiction is speaking to someone about how you’re feeling.
 If you feel you’re unable to speak to loved ones due to nerves or other reasons, you can always turn to your GP for help and support and refer yourself for therapy.
 Your GP will be able to answer any questions you may have about your condition.
 Your GP should be comfortable discussing this with you and be able to provide you with a safe environment in which to discuss your concerns.

-There are several treatments for addictions, which include medication and Counselling; both work to clear up the physical and emotional results of the addictions.
+There are several treatments for addictions, which include medication and addiction Counselling; both work to clear up the physical and emotional results of the addictions.
 Cognitive Behavioural Therapy (CBT) tends to be used in addiction therapy because it helps you to identify and correct difficult behaviours by establishing and implementing easy to use skills.
 CBT also helps to address any underlying problems or issues (the reasons you turned to substances in the first place) that tend to occur with addiction; this is essential to be able to determine the root cause, thus working on preventing something similar from happening again in the future.